 That you make information available to us to demonstrate your compliance with the obligations in our contract, and allow us or a third party instructed by us to conduct audits and inspections

 Please could you reply to this letter by post or e-mail to enquiries@royd.sheffield.sch.uk answering the above questions and confirming the amendment of our contract to reflect the GDPR and your full compliance with it.
 Should you wish to meet or speak with us to discuss this please do not hesitate to contact me on the e-mail address above or by telephoning on 0114 2882594.

 Yours sincerely,

 Appendix 2: Subject Access Request Proforma

 Re: subject access request

-Dear Sophie Hicks (Data Protection officer),
+Dear Louise Jones (Headteacher / Data Protection officer),

 Please provide me with the information about me that I am entitled to under the General Data Protection Regulation.
 This is so I can be aware of the information you are processing about me, and verify the lawfulness of the processing.